ansys/pyturbogrid/README.rst

 Requirements
 ------------
-You must have a licensed local installaton of Ansys TurboGrid 2023 R2 or later.
+You must have a licensed local installation of Ansys TurboGrid 2023 R2 or later.

 The ``AWP_ROOTxxx`` environment variable, where ``xxx`` is the three-digit Ansys version, allows PyTurboGrid to find your local TurboGrid installation.